 You specify one or more VLAN segments, or arrays of VLAN IDs, by using the

 Cloud.NSX.Networkcomponent in the VMware cloud template YAML.
 To specify multiple

 vlanIdsvalues in the private network

 Cloud.NSX.Networkcomponent, use a separate row entry for each value.
-The vRealize Automation API requires that you specify multiple VLAN values in a comma-separated list, but using that format in the cloud template YAML is unsupported.
+The VMware Aria Automation API requires that you specify multiple VLAN values in a comma-separated list, but using that format in the cloud template YAML is unsupported.
 The supported VLAN values range between 0 to 4094.
-For sample cloud template YAML code, see Networks, security resources, and load balancers in vRealize Automation.
+For sample cloud template YAML code, see Network, security group, and load balancer resource examples in Automation Assembler.